jamesgarner-me/queens-solver/memory-bank/techContext.md

 ### Deployment Process

 1. **Environment Strategy**
-   - Two environments only:
+   - Three environments:
      - Development: Local environment, not on AWS
-     - Production: Deployed on AWS
+     - Production: Deployed on AWS for end users
-   - No staging or other intermediate environments (personal project)
+   - Each environment has its own configuration

 2. **Deployment Automation**
    - GitHub Actions workflows handle CI/CD: